 Before leaving for home, participants in the Chrysalis and Walk to Emmaus three day retreats are introduced to the concept of the Fourth Day.
 Fourth Day living includes follow-up with ongoing small group get-togethers and resources that Upper Room Spiritual Directors hope will continue to provide “spiritual guidance and nurture” to Chrysalis and Walk to Emmaus initiates.
 Recommended resources include authors who are Roman Catholic mystics such as St. Teresa of Avila and the Desert Fathers who are the Fathers of Contemplative Prayer.
 Books by Evelyn Underhill are also recommended as nurturing and guiding resources.
 Underhill was an Anglican mystic who believed that mysticism (meditation/contemplative prayer also known as “The Silence”) was the vehicle in which all religions could come into contact with the "Absolute" (God) however one perceived him to be—clearly not a concept found in scripture nor compatible with the exclusive gospel of Jesus Christ as the only way to the Father and to eternal life.

 All denominations are participating in Walk to Emmaus retreats which are extremely seductive.
 Participants leave them claiming to be completely renewed, committed to Christ and on a spiritual high.
 It is difficult to argue with such lofty concepts as Emmaus walk initiates are encouraged to pursue—concepts such as piety (giving our hearts to Christ), study (giving our minds to Christ), and action (giving our hands to Christ).
 But we must remember that Satan can and does appear as an angel of light.
 His ministers masquerade as ministers of righteousness.

-These Chrysalis and Emmaus Walk spiritual renewal retreats are nothing less than a potent blend of rat poison.
+These Chrysalis and Emmaus Walk spiritual renewal retreats are a potent blend of rat poison.
 Rat poison is 98-99% good stuff.
 And the higher the percentage of good ingredients the poison contains the more of it the rats are likely to ingest.
 But in the end, it doesn’t matter how good the good stuff is, it’s that tiny 1% of bad stuff that kills the rat.